cu-idlab/lab-www/_pages/digital-hospice.md

 By some estimates, the average internet user has over 190 accounts and produces over 850GB of data per year.
 Yet designers have little guidance on how to create systems that consider their users’ inevitable deaths.
 Likewise, users have little guidance surrounding technology when it comes to end-of- life planning.

+Our research team will be working with terminally ill patients and their families as they develop end-of-life plans.
+Based on this work, we will develop best practices and tools for people engaged in end-of-life planning, and create guidelines and frameworks for technologists to enable technology to support those plans.

 ### Terminal Patients + Families
 We aim to:
 * Serve patients and their families as they engage in end-of life planning.